martinbean/martinbean.dev/_posts/2013-09-12-maintaining-aspect-ratio-in-css.md

 ---
 title: Maintaining Aspect Ratio in CSS
-meta_description: A little CSS trick on how to maintain aspect ratio of block-level elements in fluid designs.
+excerpt: A little CSS trick on how to maintain aspect ratio of block-level elements in fluid designs.
 layout: post
 ---
 <p class="lead">One common problem I face is, maintaining the aspect ratio of a block-level element.